 Top Singing and Voice Programs

-|Carnegie Mellon University||Students in the vocal performance program are taught the classical bel canto technique; acting, dance and language training along with full productions each year supplement the voice training|
+|Carnegie Mellon University||Pittsburgh, PA||Students in the vocal performance program are taught the classical bel canto technique; acting, dance, and language training along with full productions each year supplement the voice training|

-|The Juilliard School||This exclusive school enrolls fewer than 1,000 students, and offers undergraduate, master's and doctoral degrees as well as artist diplomas||New York, NY|
+|The Juilliard School||New York, NY||Enrolls fewer than 1,000 students, and offers undergraduate, master's, and doctoral degrees, as well as artist diplomas|

-|Northwestern University||The Bienen School of Music offers performance and dual degrees, double majors and ad hoc options as well as on-campus auditions for opera companies; all doctoral students receive a full-tuition stipend|
+|Northwestern University||Evanston, IL||Offers performance and dual degrees, double majors, and ad hoc options as well as on-campus auditions for opera companies; all doctoral students receive a full-tuition stipend|

-|Portland State University||Portland, OR||Students participating in the PSU Opera Workshop perform opera scenes on-campus and off-campus||Portland, OR|
+|Portland State University||Portland, OR||Students participating in the PSU Opera Workshop perform opera scenes on campus and off campus|

-|University of Illinois at Urbana-Champaign||Voice students at the U of I put on three fully-staged performances along with recitals, opera scenes and choral works|
+|University of Illinois at Urbana-Champaign||Champaign, IL||Voice students put on three fully-staged performances along with recitals, opera scenes, and choral works|

-|University of Washington||Seattle, WA||Offers seven choirs, four different degrees and a full-scale opera production are offered by the School of Music|
+|University of Washington||Seattle, WA||Offers seven choirs, four different degrees, and a full-scale opera production through its School of Music|

 Students interested in studying singing and voice can find programs at universities and colleges throughout the country.
 When picking a program, students should weigh their specific interests against the unique features of schools' programs, which may include study abroad options, internship opportunities, and the chance to study with world-renowned music faculty.